 Here’s a look at some of the reasons patient feedback is important.

 The best way to understand how your patients experience care at your healthcare facility is to ask them.
 Often your patients will not tell you their opinions unless you ask for feedback.
-If you don’t address patient issues, you run the risk of losing patients.
+If you don’t address patient issues and don't focus on patient satisfaction, you run the risk of losing patients.

 - Track patient feedback by respondents in your feedback app to identify individual issues.